alexmlee/legends-card-viewer/README.md

 Run `npm run build` to cut a release build into the `./build` directory

-Using Netlify, run `netlify deploy` and inspect the draft release
+Using Netlify, run `netlify deploy`, provide it with the `./build` directory, and inspect the draft release

-If satisifed, then run `netlify deploy --prod`
+If satisifed, then run `netlify deploy --prod`, with the `./build` directory

 ## External Dependencies
  - Create React App was used to generate the base part of this app, and that includes the collection of react and testing related libraries